OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 it is part of the Paraboloid class.
 The finished result should look like the code from the beginning of this tutorial.

-To make sure this component works, let's try running it.
+To make sure this component works, try running it.
 Please enter the Python shell by typing

 ::